naanmohammed/Book-Motorcycles-Backend/README.md

 # 📖 Book Motorcycles Application <a name="about-project"></a>

-> **Book Motorcycles** is a full fledged motorcycle booking application that allows users to book motorcycles from different categories.
+> **Book Motorcycles** is a fully fledged motorcycle booking app that allows users to book motorcycles from different categories.
 Users can choose a city, category, type, and price before booking it.
 The frontend repo is [here](https://github.com/naanmohammed/Book-Motorcycles-Frontend)

 [Quick Walkthrough of the project](https://www.loom.com/share/37c51f5702e44cde9100a71888837a3d?sid=66ddaf30-dcae-4a12-a79a-2588760c9e88)